zenglenn42/conics/README.md

 ![alt tag](controller/img/hello-conics-7.png)

-So I have something at this point I can at least demo.
+So I have something I can demo.
 But the code needs attention:

 * It's mainly old-school C with global variables running around.
 The code is already prone to side-effects and will be difficult to evolve and I know I'm missing out on the virtues of object oriented languages.

 * The windowing and user interface libraries were expedient choices that offered some helpful example code, but they're a bit outdated.
 It'd be nice to use something more modern and ready for mobile.
-I /am/ liking cmake, though, and it's portable goodness.
+I /am/ liking cmake, though, and its portable goodness.

 * My primary demo app, hello-conics-7, is structured as one file.
 I should really think about patterns a bit and split things out across multiple files.